shaho1090/docker-symfonycli/README.md

    composer 2.5
    symfony cli 5.4

 Use this repository to start your development.
-Just create your symfony project inside the app directory like:
+Just go to the app directory and create your new symfony project:
 ```
 - symfony new . --version=5.4
 ```